frontenddogma/web-development-glossary/manuscript/m.md

 : The communication outlets or tools used to store and deliver information or data.
 The term refers to components of the mass media communications industry, such as print media, publishing, the news media, photography, cinema, broadcasting (radio and television), and advertising.&nbsp;[†](#w-media)

 Media query
-: A CSS specification allowing content rendering to adapt to conditions such as screen resolution (e.g. smartphone screen vs. computer screen) by so-called `@media` rules.
+: A CSS specification allowing content rendering to adapt to conditions such as screen resolution (e.g., smartphone screen vs. computer screen) by so-called `@media` rules.
 Media Queries became a W3C recommended standard in 2012 and is a cornerstone of responsive web design (RWD).&nbsp;[†](#w-media-query) ℹ︎&nbsp;[w3.org/TR/css3-mediaqueries](https://www.w3.org/TR/css3-mediaqueries/)

 Media type
 : → MIME type